If reading with your children isn’t a regular habit, try to make it one. Here are compelling reasons why we need to read with kids every day.

-A student who knows more words will have an easier time comprehending material.
-And all it takes is reading often and enough with our kids.
+A student who knows more words will have an advantage understanding material, and all it takes is reading often and enough.

 So, what exactly is enough?
 Just 20 minutes a day is all it takes.
 That can be 20 straight minutes, or different reading sessions throughout the day.
-Want to see just how much this can help?
+Want to see just how much 20 minutes can help?
 Take a look at the graph below:

 Such a huge difference with how many words they learn and where they fall on the scale of success at school.

 #2: Helps kids understand complex themes

 Besides speaking with your child about these issues, you can also read book to help him get through it.
 Reading gives him ways to cope and shows how other characters deal with the same issues.
 He’ll know he’s not alone, and that others have experienced the same thing.